-Port Description Ports c1c20, c21c28 or c21x1c21x4, GigaVUE-TA100-CXP includes twenty-eight (28) 100Gb ports (c1c28).
+Port Description Console Use the console port for local configuration of the GigaVUE-TA100-CXP over a serial connection.
+USB Use the USB port to upgrade software on the GigaVUE-TA100-CXP using a software image on an external USB drive.
+Refer to Software Upgrade using USB Drive on page 29.
+Ports c1c20, c21c28 or c21x1c21x4, c22x1c22x4, c23x1c23x4, GigaVUE-TA100-CXP includes twenty-eight (28) 100Gb ports (c1c28).
 Twenty (20) ports (c1c20) are 100Gb CXP ports.
 Eight (8) ports (c21c28) are 100Gb QSFP28 ports.
-Depending on the transceiver inserted in the eight ports, either QSFP+ or QSFP28, the ports run at speeds of either 40Gb or 100Gb. c22x1c21x4, c22x1c22x4, c23x1c23x4, With a QSFP+ transceiver, the QSFP28 ports can be broken out into four 10Gb ports, called subports.
+Depending on the transceiver inserted in the eight ports, either QSFP+ or QSFP28, the ports run at speeds of either 40Gb or 100Gb.
+With a QSFP+ transceiver, the QSFP28 ports can be broken out into four 10Gb ports, called subports.
 The subports will all have the same speed (10Gb).
 Subports will have x1 to x4 appended to their port ID, for example, 1/1/c21x1.
-For details, refer to Configure the Port Mode on page 40.
+For details, refer to Configure the Port Mode on page 39.
 Once a 40Gb port has been configured to operate as four 10Gb ports, cable it to an optical patch panel or breakout panel, such as PNL-M341, which takes a 40Gb QSFP+ input from the GigaVUE-TA100-CXP and splits it to four independent 10Gb output ports.
-Refer to Breakout Panels on page 41.
+Refer to Breakout Panels on page 40.
 In software version 5.3, port breakout is only supported on 40Gb QSFP+ 40GBASE-SR4.
 Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".